meetprgiri/c-note/README.md

-# C Note MERN Project:
+# C Note MERN Project

 Welcome to the C Note MERN Project!
 This project is a simple note-taking application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to create, read, update, and delete notes.